 “Only that it won’t be easy to control yourselves, so you should be ready for that to happen and actively work to keep yourselves calm.”

 The male with Queen Raine, Talon, spoke up, “As long as they don’t both lose their shit at the same time, there is enough muscle in the room to contain one of them.”

 Marku looked at Coal and raised his eyebrow.

 Coal gritted his teeth and nodded.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EmelineRousselotWrite a Review